Ultimate Oahu Budget Guide: 27 Free Things to Do in Paradise!

 Ho’omaluia.
 Botanical Garden has been rightly described as paradise.
 It’s a bit of a drive from Honolulu, but it is well worth it.

-Many visitors have an expectation of seeing lots of tropical flowers, and breathing in their scents.
-Unfortunately in most of the developed areas you will not find this.
-But there are at least 8 individual botanical gardens on Oahu, and at least half of them are free, including Ho’omaluia.
+Many visitors have an expectation of seeing lots of tropical flowers and breathing in their scents.
+Unfortunately, in most of the developed areas, you will not find this.
+But there are at least eight individual botanical gardens on Oahu, and at least half of them are free, including Ho’omaluia.
 The remaining gardens are very cheap.
 Each of them features different types of flowers, trees, and other plants, so you may want to visit them all!
-The are among the most beautiful of the free things to do in Oahu, and you’ll take home some excellent photos.
+They are among the most beautiful of the free things to do in Oahu, and you’ll take home some excellent photos.

 Chase down the stunning waterfalls.